home-assistant/alerts.home-assistant.io/alerts/aladdin_connect_2.md

 ## Summary

 Genie is migrating to a new API on January 23rd, 2024, causing the Aladdin Connect integration in Home Assistant to stop working.
+We recommend removing the integration from your Home Assistant installation once this happens.

+Please note: Logging in to the updated 6.x version of the Aladdin Connect app will set your device to the new API.
+Thus, the integration will cease operating once you update your app.

-Genie is planning to address this by contributing an official integration for Aladdin Connect to Home Assistant using the new API in the future.
+Genie plans to address this by contributing a new official integration for Aladdin Connect to Home Assistant using the new API in the future.